WHY-David/moment_compression/ICLR 2026 reply.md

 Our ability to perform numerical experiments in larger dimensions is unfortunately limited by resource.
 For example, $m=100$.
 By Theorem 4, $k$ needs to be at the same order as $m$ to get a vanishing error.
 Let’s say $k=100$.
 Then $\binom{m+k}{k} \approx 10^{59}$.
 This means that we are guaranteed to be able to compress losslessly when $d\gg 10^{59}$, which, although sounds formidable, is still consistent as we always set $d$ to be the largest scale in our problem.

-Nevertheless, in the new draft, we added an example of compressing a multi-head attention module which has larger effective $m$ than any of the existing experiments, which is $m=?$. ==This is presented in Appendix ?==
+Nevertheless, in the new draft, we added an example of compressing a multi-head attention module which has larger effective $m$ than any of the existing experiments, which is $m=8$.
+See the new Appendix F.

 **Q7.** I kindly ask to address my concerns in Weakness 1.
 In particular, I am interested in the numerical verification of the bounds provided.

 **A7.** The power-law bound derived in Theorem 4 is well verified in Fig. 2.
-We conducted a new numerical verification for $m=1$ and $m=2$, showing that compressing to $\log^m d$ is indeed possible, which is presented in Appendix ==?TODO==.
+We conducted a new numerical verification for $m=1$ and $m=2$, showing that compressing to $\log^m d$ is indeed possible, which is presented in Appendix G. However, we admit that compressing to polylog(d) requires tremendous resource for our current algorithm, and hence we are not able to quantitatively compare the residual error to theoretical predictions as we did for finite k in Fig. 2.
+The errors are shown to be overall vanishing, but also shows visible oscillation, possibly due to the volatile moment-matching order $k_{\mathrm{opt}}$ and finite-size ($d$) effect.

+## Round 2 to YxjE

+Thank you for promptly clarifying your concerns!

+**Q1.
+Numerical non-smoothness**

+I respectfully disagree with the authors.
+In Deep Learning, we deal with functions that can become arbitrarily ill-posed; indeed, they often do so even when acquired through SGD-based optimization.
+Therefore, it is not theoretically sound to assume that the radius of convergence, (for function in Eq.
+44; *please, also note the notational conflict with in Eq.
+4*), is constant with respect to .
+On the contrary, [1] suggests that may decrease rapidly with increasing .
+This directly impacts the asymptotics in Eq.
+44, which is a theoretical, not merely a practical, problem.

+**A1.** Thanks for point out the notational conflict.
+We changed the function $\rho$ in the deep-set representation Eq.
+(4) to $h$.

+**Q2.
+Overfitting**

+Let me clarify my concern.
+As I understand it, in practice, the network is compressed to preserve its performance on the **training data**, as using evaluation data would lead to information leakage.
+The text appears to provide no theoretical guarantees on the evaluation loss when the symmetric function is defined solely through the training set.
+I suspect such guarantees are impossible to provide because the primary driver of good generalization in overparameterized regimes is the implicit biases of NNs and SGD, which is not respected by the proposed compression method.
+I.e., one can not achieve good compression on the test set without having this set in the first place.

+This logic also applies to the scaling laws.
+For instance, (Henighan et al., 2020) derive empirical laws connecting evaluation performance to factors like network size.
+While one could plug this paper's results into such laws, we can only guarantee that the training performance will be maintained, not the evaluation performance.

+**A2.** “The network is compressed to preserve its performance on the **training data**”—on contrary, there exists a compression map that is designed to keep the value of **virtually any symmetric function** unchanged.
+Although we always meant so, our Theorems 4 and 7 might have not made it clear enough.

+Maintaining the value of only one symmetric function is rather trivial.